jperedadnr/Game2048HOL/README.md

 ```
 Back to [Index][I0]
 ***
 ## STEP 13.
-Moving tiles in the board
+Moving tiles on the board
 - Get a list of tiles in the `gridGroup` and then remove all the list from
 the `gridGroup`
 - Create new tiles based in the old ones, applying an offset in the specified direction